maximkha/ARC/readme.md

 ![RankVsTrainAcc](RankVsTestAcc.png)

 The results are unexpected.
-The orange line is if the testing accuracy was an 100% reliable indication of the rank/real accuracy your model would get.
+The orange line is if the testing accuracy was an 100% reliable indication of how well the models would perform (rank/real accuracy).
 The blue line is the testing accuracy vs real rank.
 This seems to imply that testing accuracy is not an accurate estimation of how well the models generalize.